SAP-samples/abap-platform-rap120/README.md

 <!-- #### Current Business Scenario -->

-> In this hands-on session, you will learn how to use ABAP capabilities in Joule for Developers, including predictive code completion, unit test generation
+> In this hands-on session, you will learn how to use ABAP capabilities in SAP Joule for Developers, including predictive code completion, unit test generation
 > for ABAP CDS and ABAP code, and code explanation to speed up your development with ABAP Cloud.

 <details>